m2rads/limetest/README.md

 https://github.com/user-attachments/assets/b801f239-dc66-4b3b-bcf2-42e2a9a68721

-A Model Context Protocol (MCP) server powered by [Playwright](https://playwright.dev) that streamlinse end to end testing for your MCP client.
+A Model Context Protocol (MCP) server powered by [Playwright](https://playwright.dev) that allows your MCP client to perform end to end validation its own changes.

 ### Use Cases